 If you cancel your CISA exam and don’t reschedule it during your 365-day period, you’ll lose your registration fees.
 And then, if you decide later that you want to sit for the CISA exam, you’ll have to repay those registration fees.

 Furthermore, if you don’t reschedule within at least 48 hours in advance of your existing CISA exam date, you’ll also lose your registration fees.

 And if you just flat-out cancel (without rescheduling), you won’t receive any sort of refund on fees you’ve already paid.
 That is, all CISA exam fees are non-refundable and non-transferable.

 How to Avoid Rescheduling Your CISA Exam

 In the end, CISA candidates often reschedule their exams because they don’t feel prepared.
-And oftentimes, they don’t feel confident because they haven’t used the right tools to study.
+And they often don’t feel confident because they haven’t used the right tools to study.

-Subsequently, the best way to prep for the CISA exam is to use a comprehensive CISA course.
+Subsequently, the best way to prepare for the CISA exam is to use a comprehensive CISA course.
 This way, you’ll feel confident that you’ve studied the right information to get a passing CISA score.
 For example, our top two picks for CISA review are Certified Information Security and Surgent CISA.

 CISA exam review